Mark and the Marked

 Mark and the Marked uses vibrant physical and visual performance techniques to draw the children in the audience into the heart of a typical bullying scenario.
 A carefully structured workshop discussion allows the audience to work out what went wrong and why and, ultimately, to make their own happy ending to the play.

 Using the play, we will raise awareness of the positive aspects of diversity and the importance of difference for both the school community and wider community.
-The project will involve a tour of the play to 19 primary schools in North-West London, Scunthorpe and Wigan.
+The project will involve a tour of the play to 10 primary schools in North-West London.
 The company will then return to each of the schools to engage the pupils in writing workshops, giving a voice to the characters in the play-without-words.
-The project climaxes at a Gathering for all those involved at Harrow Arts Centre in December.
+The project climaxes at a Gathering for all those involved.

 Confirmed project partners

-The Mark and the Marked Project is kindly supported by the Arts Council England and John Lyon’s Charity.
+The Mark and the Marked Project is kindly supported by John Lyon’s Charity.